Lego The Angry Birds Movie: King Pig's Castle

 King Pig's Castle (set number: 75826) was released on 2 April 2016.
 The largest set consisted of 859 pieces with five minifigures.
 King Pig's Castle included an opening gate, collapsible mini-tower and the hangar.
 Target zones included Golden Crown Tower with a boulder, collapsible tower and the hangar.
 It also included six eggs and variety of accessories, one of them being blue like in the film's climax.
 The catapult, in the form of a slingshot was used to launch Red at the Target zones.
 The set included Lego minifigures of Red, Mighty Eagle, King Pig (Leonard), Chef Pig and Foreman Pig.

-Web Shorts
+Web shorts

-The product line was accompanied by a series of animated short films that was released on YouTube inspired by both The Angry Bird Movie film as well as the Lego toyline.
+The product line was accompanied by a series of animated short films that was released on YouTube inspired by both The Angry Birds Movie film as well as the Lego toyline.

-Lego The Angry Birds Movie (Shorts)

 The 6 web shorts have been released on YouTube.